 How are staff members engaging with sponsored children?
 Are they visiting homes?

-In some cases, where visits are permitted and staff can do so without putting themselves or others in harm’s way, local church staff members are visiting homes to check on the welfare of children and their families.
-When/where they cannot make personal home visits, they are using cell phones, texting and messaging apps to conduct regular welfare checkups.
+In some cases where visits are permitted and staff do not put themselves or others in harm’s way to do so, local church staff members are visiting homes to check on the welfare of children and their families.
+When/where they cannot make personal home visits, staff are using cell phones, texting, WhatsApp and social media to conduct regular welfare checkups.

 How is Compassion protecting children from the virus?

 Compassion staff is taking every precaution to protect the children in our program.
 We have suspended all international travel to our national offices and our frontline church partners through the end of April.
 This means we will not be permitting any international visitors to meet sponsored children, visit Compassion child development centres, or visit national offices.